Computational-Plant-Science/plantit/README.md

 ## Requirements

-The following are required to run `DIRT2_Webplatform`:
+The following are required to run `PlantIT`:

 - A Unix shell
 - [Docker](https://www.docker.com/)